 - Thickening of the endometrium is usually treated with medications that work like the hormone progesterone and/or surgery to remove the thickening.

-- a hysteroscopy to take photos of your cervix, uterus and endometrium.
-They may also take a sample or biopsy of your endometrium for testing.
-A hysteroscopy involves putting a long, narrow instrument (called ahysteroscope) into your uterus through your vagina.
+- A hysteroscopy to take photos of your cervix, uterus and endometrium.
+A sample or biopsy of your endometrium may also be taken for testing.
+A hysteroscopy involves putting a long, narrow instrument (called a hysteroscope) into your uterus through your vagina.
 It can be done under local or general anaesthetic.